Linda Ravin Lodding

-Linda Ravin Lodding is an American/Swedish author with 8 published children's books translated into multiple languages.
+Linda Ravin Lodding is an American/Swedish author who published 8 children's books which were translated into multiple languages.

 In 2012 she was awarded the Comstock-Gág Read Aloud book award. for the book The Busy Life of Ernestine Buckmeister.

 Biography

 Ravin Lodding is originally from New York, but has spent the past 25 years in Austria, the Netherlands and now lives in Stockholm, Sweden.

 Ravin Lodding has an BA in English from Barnard College, Columbia University, and an MBA from Stern School of Business, New York University.

 Ravin Lodding works as Head of Communications for Global Child Forum, a Swedish Royal foundation with a focus on children's rights within the corporate sector.